ZhengtongXu/panda_traj/README.md

 $ roslaunch simple_franka_interface real_time_traj_following.launch
 $ rosrun traj_generator example
 ```
-Any position controller, velocity controller, and motion planner that can generate trajectory of end-effector can be integrated into this package.
+Any position controller, velocity controller, and motion planner that can generate end-effector motion commands can be integrated into this package.
 See 'example.cpp' for more information.